exercism/jq/concepts/reduce/about.md

 # About

-Reducing is a process to iterate over a data structure, applying a function at each step that updates some form of accumulated result.
+Reducing is a process to iterate over the elements of a data structure, applying a function at each step that updates some form of accumulated result.
-In `jq`, this process is implemented in the [`reduce`][jq-man-reduce] filter.
+In `jq`, this process is implemented in the [`reduce` filter][jq-man-reduce].
 In other languages, it might be called "fold", "fold-left", "inject", or "aggregate".

 The `jq` `reduce` expression looks like this.